kantale/scripts/tickets/1463_Acquire_data_for_BMI_meta-analysis.md

 * Submitted two versions in gonl-impute list. https://mail.google.com/mail/?shva=1#inbox/13c48e2e3fb932f5
     * **FINAL SELECTION:** We remove the double analysis.
 We request for 16 files per cohort.
     * Sent final to Jana. https://mail.google.com/mail/?shva=1#sent/13c4dfd4d5ec2f14
+* Jana sent some final remarks the last minute! https://mail.google.com/mail/?shva=1#inbox/13c4dfd4d5ec2f14 Major edits:
+    * Remove the gender from the model (the analysis is stratified for gender)
+    * Explicitly request to send the software and version of imputation software
+    * Added IMPREF indicates the imputation reference panel (GoNL or 1000Genome) for the requested file names!

 ## Wait for data !